ArtemStrashko/end_to_end_mlops_project/README.md

 ### Misk.

 File `template.py` was used to generate the project structure.
 For building coding project templates you can try [cookiecutter](https://www.cookiecutter.io/).
+File `.pre-commit-config.yaml` allows to cleanup jupyter notebook when committing changes (pre-commit hook).